The next foldable phone could use this flexible glass

-Corning's glass has been shielding gadgets for longer than any of us have been alive.
+Corning's glass was shielding gadgets long before the idea of a foldable phone germinated in anyone's imagination.
 The company started out in the middle of the 19th century developing heat-resistant glass for lanterns and lightbulbs, moved on to TV tubes in the 20th century and now covers many of the phone screens we use on a daily basis.

 But to fit each mold, Corning's glass has had to evolve almost as much as the technology it covers.
 It's become heat-resistant, scratch-resistant and increasingly tough to shatter.
 And it may soon shape the next generation of foldable displays by pushing the limits on how much glass can bend.
 We took a trip to Corning's headquarters in its eponymous hometown -- Corning, New York -- to find out what the makers of Gorilla Glass are cooking up next and what clues it can tell us about future devices.